Letztes Update: 22. August 2024

 In the securities list of the tax return, you must indicate the number or value of the ETFs held on December 31 (assets) and the dividends received in the respective year (income).
 Let’s take the distributing Vanguard FTSE Developed World UCITS ETF as an example.

 With the electronic tax return, this is relatively easy.
 Each canton has its own electronic tax software, which looks slightly different everywhere, but the principle is the same.
 The canton of Zurich for example has a demo version, there you can play around and try out if you are interested.
-And the great thing is that in the following year you can simply import the previous year’s data and enter your further purchases or sales.
+And the great thing is that the following year you can simply import the previous year’s data and enter your further purchases or sales.

 Irish ETF distributing

 By means of ISIN you can search for the desired ETF.
 In our example, after the distributing Vanguard FTSE Developed World with ISIN IE00BKX55T58.
 This distributes dividends four times a year.
 Let’s assume that you buy one share each month and have 12 shares of the ETF in your custody account at the end of the year.
 The software now automatically calculates 12 times the tax value that the ETF had at the end of the year.
 For this purpose, it accesses the price list of the Federal Tax Administration (FTA reporting).
-The CHF 835.32 are now part of your assets.
+The CHF 835.32 are now included in your assets.

-However, not all stocks and ETFs are included in the price list.
+However, not all shares and ETFs are included in the price list.
 If you can’t find them, you can also enter the tax value and dividends received by hand.
 However, with FTA Reporting, filling it out is much easier.
 Because the currency is also automatically converted to CHF. justetf.com provides a good overview of which ETFs have FTA reporting.

 You can now specify that you bought a share on January 1, one on February 1, one on March 1, and so on.
 This way the software knows how many shares you had on each dividend date.
 On March 26, for example, there were three pieces.
 Also the multiplication of the number of pieces with the amount per piece is automatically taken over and inserted as income in the right place.